 The sole trader is the simplest form of doing business in Austria and it can be established by natural persons only.
 There are no share capital requirements for those who want to set up this business form, however, they will need to register their trade name with the Companies Register in Austria and obtain certain licenses with the authorities.

 As mentioned above, the limited liability company can take two forms:

 The company registration process for both types of companies follow the same steps.

-There are four types of partnerships which can be registered in Austria.
+There are four types of partnerships which can be registered by foreign investors interested in company formation in Austria.
 These are: